Ape Action Africa: History

 Ape Action Africa was established in 1996 as a UK charity called CWAF, or Cameroon Wildlife Aid Fund, and its primary objective was to improve living conditions for primates housed at Mvog-Betsi Zoo in Yaoundé, Cameroon.
 During 12 years of operation, CWAF expanded its mission significantly to provide sanctuary for wild orphans of the illegal bushmeat and pet trades in Cameroon.

 The charity has long been associated with Bristol Zoo, sharing some trustees with the Clifton charity.
 It is also supported by local businesses and several celebrities.

 CWAF rebranded as Ape Action Africa in 2008 and now uses email campaigns and Facebook to communicate with supporters.

 Ape Action is a member of the Pan African Sanctuary Alliance (PASA).

-Rachel Hogan, Director

-Rachel Hogan arrived at the charity in 2001 on a three-month volunteer placement.
-She was about to leave for home when a two-week-old gorilla arrived and Rachel stayed to hand rear him.
-She has been in Cameroon ever since.
-Her role in the project developed and when Avi and Talila Sivan were appointed directors in 2003, she was appointed manager of Mefou National Park.

-During her tenure as manager, Rachel has been a key part of the team that has transformed Mefou into one of the largest, best known primate conservation charities in Africa.
-The Sivans have overseen vast improvements in the enclosures, veterinary care, transport, security and infrastructure at Mefou.
-Rachel has worked closely with Talila on a daily basis, resulting in her development from a volunteer with a single-minded animal focus to a confident manager, driven by her passion for primates.

-Bibila Tafon (Babs), Manager - Mefou National Park

-Babila Tafon has worked for Ape Action Africa since its inception 14 years ago as CWAF and became manager of our team working with the primates in Mvog Betsi Zoo in Yaoundé in 2003.
-He has developed the veterinary team over the years and he now has two veterinary technicians to assist him in providing excellent veterinary care to hundreds of primates.
-Tafon regularly attends the PASA (Pan African Sanctuaries Alliance) vet workshops and he has travelled to the US and the UK for vet conferences and training.
+Threats to primates

+Bushmeat- refers to raw or processed meat that comes from wild animals mainly in Africa.
+The meat is often smoke, dried, and salted in order to be sold at the markets.
+Bushmeat talks about a variety of wild animals such as snakes, antelope, rats, and primates.
+Bushmeat becomes a threat to primates because their meat is valuable.
+Since the apes don't reproduce as fast as other animals there is less supply so the meat is prized.